Tob-iee/ai_-_devices_interview/README.md

 # Document-Chat-Assistant – Documentation & Setup Guide

-This app is a Retrieval-Augmented Generation (RAG) assistant for your PDFs.
-Upload a document, pick a mode, and chat to get summaries, explanations, or teaching-style guidance grounded in the file you uploaded.
+Built an agentic Retrieval-Augmented Generation (RAG) system that enables users to chat interactively with their PDF documents.
+Users can upload a file, select from multiple AI interaction modes (summarization, explanation, or teaching-style guidance), and receive conversational, context-aware responses grounded directly in the document content.
+The system leverages an AI agent architecture to dynamically adjust response style and reasoning approach based on the selected mode, enhancing usability for research, learning, and technical document exploration.

 ## Architecture